sambamitra/user-service/README.md

 ## Application logic

+London as a city has several coordinates and we can't really say that there is a fixed coordinate in London.
+This is why a particular fixed coordinate has not been used as a reference for London.
+Instead, any user living in London (found by the api `https://dwp-techtest.herokuapp.com/city/London/users`) has been considered as a reference point of London and the distance of 50 miles calculated from there.

 The following logic was used to calculate the users living in and within 50 miles of London -

 - Get all users living in London by calling the api `https://dwp-techtest.herokuapp.com/city/London/users`.
 This returns a list of 6 users living in London (A)